robtweed/mg-webComponents/QEWD.md

 - (2): So now we can use it within the *click* handler's method.
 The closure created by this handler function means that the QEWD Object will be available to that handler method whenever the button is clicked.
-Specifically, we'll send a WebSocket message to QEWD by using the *QEWD.send()* method.
+Specifically, we'll send a WebSocket message to QEWD by using the *QEWD.reply()* method.
+- (3): The *QEWD.reply()* method uses async/await, so the handler function must be declared as an async function.
-- (3): The QEWD Message Type we'll send is up to us - here we'll send a type of *testMessage*.
+- (4): The QEWD Message Type we'll send is up to us - here we'll send a type of *testMessage*.
 For the purpose of this demonnstration, we won't be sending any other parameters in the message, but we could, of course, add whatever additional parameters we want/need.
-- (4): within the *QEWD.send()*'s response callback function, we'll simply display the raw response received back from the QEWD back-end as the text of the *div* tag under the button.
+- (4): In this simple example we'll simply display the raw response received back from the QEWD back-end as the text of the *div* tag under the button.